harvardnlp/annotated-transformer/README.md

 make black
 ```

-(or alternatively manually call black `black --line-length 79 The\ Annotated\ Transformer.py`) to format code automatically using black and:
+(or alternatively manually call black `black --line-length 79 the_annotated_transformer.py`) to format code automatically using black and:

 ```
 make flake
 ```

-(or manually call flake8 `flake8 --show-source The\ Annotated\ Transformer.py) to check for PEP8 violations.
+(or manually call flake8 `flake8 --show-source the_annotated_transformer.py) to check for PEP8 violations.

 It's recommended to run these two commands and fix any flake8 errors that arise, when submitting a PR, otherwise the github actions CI will report an error.